E3SM-Project/Omega/components/omega/doc/design/Metadata.md

 ## 4 Design

-The general philosophy in this design is to have modules that "own" the variable define the field metadata and add it to a list of available fields.
+The general philosophy is that modules will define the metadata for each field they own and add it to a list of available fields.
 This internally generated list ensures that the list of available fields remains consistent with the code base and specific model configuration.
 Note that this requires most initialization to occur before processing output streams so that the requested contents can be checked against the list of defined fields.

 Internally, the metadata class will make use of the C++